Images and patchy communications reveal devastation in Tonga after tsunami unleashed by massive volcano eruption

 The United Nations said a signal had been detected from a distress beacon on the low-lying island of Mango.

 The U.N.
-Office for the Coordination of Humanitarian Affairs said surveillance flights had confirmed "substantial property damage" on Mango, home to some 30 people, and another island, Fonoi.
+Office for the Coordination of Humanitarian Affairs said surveillance flights had confirmed "substantial property damage" on Mango, home to some 30 people, and another island, Fonoifua.
+Later on Tuesday the Reuters news agency quoted Tongan government officials as saying every single home on Mango had been destroyed, and only two remained standing on Fonoifua.
+The officials said fresh water supplies across Tonga were contaminated with ash.

 The U.N. agency also reported "extensive damage" on the western beaches of the main island Tongatapu, "with several resorts and/or houses destroyed and/or badly damaged."